appcircleio/appcircle-docusaurus/docs/signing-identities/android-keystores.md

 ### In-Project Keystore Usage

-You can alternatively have your signing details stored in your Gradle file and use your in-project keystore to sign your app.&#x20;
+You can alternatively have your signing details stored in your Gradle file and use your in-project keystore to sign your app.;

 Go to build workflow editor and disable Sign Application step to use your keystore in your Gradle file.